 DOE RA Scheduling-The POA for the DOE RA included an approximate two-week break between the CRA and the DOE RA.
 However, prior to the March 2014 restart of the CRA, DOE-ID managers made the decision to commence the DOE RA approximately 48 hours after the approval of the CRA team's final report.
 The extent of the corrective actions that would be required by the CRA's pre-start findings was unknown at the time the decision was made to move up the start date of the DOE RA.
-The DOE RA team's final report included a post-start finding that concluded that DOE-ID is not holding IWTU to the requirements of DOE Order 425.1D, that the DOE RA was not in compliance with the approved POA, and that acceleration of the schedule between the CRA and DOE RA led to compromises regarding compliance with DOE's readiness process.
-The Board's staff review team believes that the decision to reduce the time between the CRA and the DOE RA negatively impacted the ability of the RA to fulfill the need for an independent assessment of facility operations.
+The DOE RA team's final report states the following, "DOE-ID is not consistently holding IWTU to the high standard defined in DOE Order 425.1D and compliance with the approved RA Plan of Action."
+The report also states that there were only two days between the issuance of CRA final report and the DOE-ID declaration of readiness to proceed with the RA and noted that several poor practices existed, e.g., review of the CRA prestart corrective actions and associated objective evidence indicated marginally compliant evaluation and rigor in corrective actions.
+The Board's staff review team believes that the decision to reduce the time between the CRA and the DOE RA negatively impacted the ability of the RA to fulfill the need for a complete assessment of facility operations.